Scaling Laws for Black box Adversarial Attacks: Introduction

 \section{Introduction}

-Over the past decade, deep learning has achieved remarkable advancements across various computer vision tasks, leading to its widespread application in practical contexts \cite{lecun2015deep}.
+Over the past decade, deep learning has achieved remarkable advancements across various computer vision tasks, leading to its widespread applications \cite{lecun2015deep}.
 However, deep neural networks (DNNs) remain susceptible to adversarial examples \cite{goodfellow2014explaining, szegedy2013intriguing} -- perturbations that are subtle and nearly imperceptible but can significantly mislead the model, resulting in incorrect predictions.
-Adversarial attack has garnered a considerable interest due to its implications for understanding DNN functionality \cite{dong2017towards}, assessing model robustness \cite{zhang2024benchmarking}, and informing the development of more secure algorithms \cite{madry2017towards}.
+Adversarial attacks have garnered considerable interest due to their implications for understanding DNN functionality \cite{dong2017towards}, assessing model robustness \cite{zhang2024benchmarking}, and informing the development of more secure algorithms \cite{madry2017towards}.

-Adversarial attacks are typically categorized into white-box and black-box attacks.
-Given the greater risks with commercial services, \eg, GPT-4~\cite{openai2024gpt4technicalreport}, black-box attack methodologies~\cite{lin2019nesterov,dong2018boosting} have become a growing focus.
+Adversarial attacks are typically categorized into white-box and black-box attacks based on whether the attacker has knowledge of the architecture and parameters of the target model.
+Given the greater risks with commercial services, e.g., GPT-4~\cite{openai2024gpt4technicalreport}, black-box attack methodologies~\cite{liu2016delving,dong2018boosting} have attracted growing attention.
 One prominent approach within black-box attacks is the transfer-based attack, which approximately optimizes the adversarial examples against the black-box model by minimizing the discriminative loss on a selection of predefined surrogate models.
-Researchers have devised advanced optimization algorithms \cite{madry2017towards, wang2021enhancing, lin2019nesterov} and data augmentation techniques \cite{long2022frequency, dong2019evading} in the context of transfer attacks.
-Model ensembling \cite{liu2016delving,dong2018boosting} further facilitates these methods by leveraging multiple surrogate models simultaneously to improve the robustness of adversarial examples.
+Researchers have devised advanced optimization algorithms \cite{madry2017towards, wang2021enhancing, lin2019nesterov} and data augmentation techniques \cite{long2022frequency, dong2019evading} in transfer-based attacks.
+Model ensembling \cite{liu2016delving,dong2018boosting} further facilitates these methods by leveraging multiple surrogate models simultaneously to improve the transferability of adversarial examples.
 By averaging the gradients or predictions from different models, ensemble attack methods seek to increase the transferability across various target models \cite{dong2018boosting, chen2023rethinking}.